Written by Ben Goodey | 15th August 2025

 We usually find that ChatGPT has sourced its information from:

-To tackle any misinformation you find, visit the sources used and look for a match between the language used by ChatGPT and the words on the page.
+To address the misinformation you find, visit the sources used and look for a match between the language used by ChatGPT and the words on the page.

-To operationalise this process, collate all the sources driving misinformation into a spreadsheet and note down:
+To operationalize this process, collate all the sources driving misinformation into a spreadsheet and note down:

 For our Airtable example, we can see that a highly trusted source (Wikipedia) is currently out of date.